IEC 60269: D0-System (NEOZED)

 Fuses of the D0 system (read as D zero) or NEOZED are smaller than the DIAZED fuses.
 NEOZED fuses are divided into three sizes.

 The D03 size is used very rarely, because with these high currents NH fuses have proven to be more reliable.
 In circuits with a very high prospective short-circuit current level (more than 50kA), D-fuses cannot be used and type NH fuses are used instead.

+D01 is nowadays uncommon because miniature circuit breakers are usually used instead for these currents.